basil-b2s/Portfolio/README.md

 # Portfolio Website

-### This is a website created using html, css and javascript for showcasing my works and others
+This is a website created using html, css and javascript for showcasing my works and my details

+See my personal portfolio website here - www.iamb2s.ml